 Communities Unlimited is an affiliate of the Rural Community Assistance Partnership and a member of the Partners for Rural Transformation, which is made up of six regional CDFIs and nine national support organizations committed to ending persistent poverty in rural America.

-A collection of resources illustrating the value of upgrading our aging infrastructure and making water more affordable, ensuring that everyone, everywhere can turn on the tap without a second thought.
+A compilation of resources illustrating the value of upgrading our aging infrastructure and making water more affordable, ensuring that everyone, everywhere can turn on the tap without a second thought.